Parasite (2019 film): Themes and interpretations

 The main themes of Parasite are class conflict, social inequality and wealth disparity.
 Film critics and Bong Joon Ho himself have considered the film as a reflection of late-stage capitalism, and some have associated it with the term "Hell Joseon", a satirical phrase that posits that living in hell would be akin to living in modern South Korea.
 This term came about due to high rates of youth unemployment, the intense demands of pursuing higher education, the crisis of home affordability, and the increasing socioeconomic gap between the wealthy and poor.
 In Coronavirus Capitalism Goes to the Cinema, Nulman writes that the word "parasite" originally referred to a "person who eats at the table of another", which occurs in one scene of the film.
 Nulman also notes the connection between parasites and the Karl Marx quote: The capitalist... is only capital personified.
 His soul is the soul of capital.
 But capital has one sole driving force, the drive to valorize itself, to create surplus-value, to make its constant part, the means of production, absorb the greatest possible amount of surplus labor.
 Capital is dead labor which, vampire-like, lives only by sucking living labor, and lives the more, the more labor it sucks.
 The film also analyses the use of connections and qualifications to get ahead, for rich and poor families alike.
 Some argue that its discussion of class relates to Pierre Bourdieu's concept of habitus.

 Bong has referred to Parasite as an upstairs/downstairs or "stairway movie", in which staircases are used as a motif to represent the positions of the families in the homes of the Kims and the Parks, as well as the basement bunker.
-The Kims' semi-basement apartment is typical for poorer Seoul residents due to its lower rent, despite having issues such as mold and increased risk of disease.
+The Kims' semi-basement apartment is typical for poorer Seoul residents due to its lower rent, despite having issues such as mould and increased risk of disease.
 Monsoon floods such as the one depicted in the film commonly damage these types of residences the most.
 The film presents class in spatial terms that speak to hierarchy, according to Nulman.